The stacky Batyrev-Manin conjecture and modular curves: Introduction

 \subsection{Notation}

 Let $F$ be a fixed number field.
 By $M_F$ we denote the set of places of~$F$.
 By~$M_F^{0}$, respectively by~$M_F^{\infty}$, we denote the set of finite, respectively, infinite places of~$F$.
 For a finite place~$v$ we denote by~$q_v$ the cardinality of the residue field at~$v$.
 Given a scheme~$S$, we will use $(\mu_n)_S$ to denote the finite group scheme of $n$-th roots of unity.
 If~$S=\Spec(K)$, with~$K$ a field, we may also write $(\mu_n)_K$ for $(\mu_n)_S$.
-We may drop~$S$ or~$K$ from the index, when they are clear from the context.
-When~$K$ a field having all $n$-th roots of unity, we may identify the finite group scheme $(\mu_n)_{K}$ with the Galois module $\mu_n(K)$.
+We may drop~$S$ or~$K$ from the index when they are clear from the context.
+When~$K$ is a field having all $n$-th roots of unity, we may identify the finite group scheme $(\mu_n)_{K}$ with the Galois module $\mu_n(K)$.
 By~$\zeta_n$ we denote a (fixed) generator of~$\mu_n$.
+We may denote by~$i$ the element~$\zeta_4$.
 Given a Deligne--Mumford stack~$X$, we will denote by $|X|$ the corresponding topological space.
-Specially, we may denote by~$i$ the element~$\zeta_4$.